clementgallet/libTAS/docs/guides/lua.md

     (Number seconds, Number nseconds) movie.time()

-Returns the current system time. `seconds` is in whole seconds (since 19700101T000000Z) and `nseconds` is the number of nanoseconds.
+Returns the elapsed time since the game startup. `seconds` is in whole seconds and `nseconds` is the number of nanoseconds.

 #### movie.rerecords